 Wednesday 11 August – departures every 20 minutes between 11:00 AM – 5:00 PM

 FROM the festival site TO Lichfield City train station

 Monday 16 August – departures every 15 minutes between 07:30 AM – 12:00 PM

-You can get straight to the festival site from 34 locations around the UK with Big Green Coach at the link below:
+You can get straight to the festival site from 34 locations around the UK with Big Green Coach.
+Return tickets from £52.80 can be purchased at the link below:

 Lift-sharing is a convenient and sustainable way of travelling to Bloodstock Festival.
 You will definitely save money by sharing travel costs, and also get the chance to meet some great people on the way.
 Sign up to Liftshare Bloodstock here